 Supplementing with Vitamin D

-If one is very low in Vitamin D it is essential to increase supplementation, for some time, to 10,000 IU daily.
-Liquid Vitamin D3 supplementation is best and easiest to take.
-Make sure to check levels with each new season so as to know when to supplement and when to wain off and enjoy the sun.
+If one is very low in Vitamin D it is essential to increase supplementation, for some time, to10,000 IU daily.
+Liquid vitamin d3 supplementation is best and easiest to take.
+Make sure to check levels for each new season so as to know when to supplement and when to wain off and enjoy the sun.

 Dowd, J., & Stafford, P. (2008).
 The Vitamin D Cure.
 New Jersey: John Wiley & Sons, Inc.